dsainz3/gate-hub/docs/index.md

 Welcome to the hypermodern documentation set for the gate-hub Home Assistant deployment.
 Content is grouped using the Divio model so readers can quickly find the right depth:

 Latest highlights:
-- Snapshot view includes a dedicated agenda column showing the household calendar.
+- Snapshot view now includes a dedicated agenda column showing the household calendar.
 - Agenda Planner package + kiosk view enable event/task entry from HA tablets.
+- Support · Test Resources dashboard adds a Plex · Theater lab with direct Fire TV controls and the HA Media Browser.

 - **Tutorials** – step-by-step project onboarding (coming soon; contribute via the docs style guide).